lfnandoc/Nandobot/README.md

 ![image](https://user-images.githubusercontent.com/82987034/158078207-76825d4a-57aa-4aac-9d15-a828560c9d5f.png)

 The configuration is done on a config.json file.
 You need to have your own Discord Bot token and Riot API keys to use it.

+Use yarn and run nandobot.js with NodeJS to host the bot.

 {
 	"token": "discordtoken",